 The Health Insurance Portability and Accountability Act, or HIPAA, is a set of federal regulations that protect the privacy of patients’ health information.
 HIPAA covers everything from medical records and insurance information to laboratory test results and X-rays.
 Under HIPAA, only authorized individuals are allowed to access this information.
-However, there have been a number of high-profile breaches of HIPAA in recent years.
+However, there have been a number of high-profile HIPAA breaches in recent years.
 In some cases, hackers have gained access to patient records.

 In other cases, employees of healthcare organizations have inappropriately accessed or disclosed patient information.
 These breaches can have serious consequences for patients, including identity theft and fraud.
 To help protect yourself, it’s important to be aware of the signs that your personal health information may have been breached.
 If you receive unsolicited calls or emails from someone claiming to be from a healthcare organization, be wary.